nnsense/ekc/README.md

 `-t` or `--tag` can optionally be used to add one tag to the details you get from `--list`

+`-s` or `--search` returns the same output as `-l` but allows to search for a string across pods' names on k8s by adding another column with the string showing where it has been found.

-`--role-arn` is required when using `--profile` to create the kubectl command line including the `--role-arn` bit `--kubeconfig` allows to set a custom kube config file, by default the tool configures the user's `~/.kube/config`
+`--role-arn` is required when using `--profile` to create the kubectl command line including the `--role-arn` bit

+`--kubeconfig` allows to set a custom kube config file, by default the tool configures the user's `~/.kube/config`